 - (a) Applicability.
 Soils exhibiting concentrations of contaminants limited to lead, arsenic, and/or PAHs in exceedance of Vermont Soil Standards may be managed in accordance with this section upon approval by the Secretary. - (b) Sampling work plan; content requirements.
-A person who proposes to manage development soils shall develop and submit a sampling work plan that includes the following: - (1) Soil sample collection methods shall consist of one of the following: - (A) Discrete sampling methodology in a grid pattern, which shall be appropriately scaled in order to cover the entire proposed area of excavation, and sample points shall be co-located in areas of concern; - (B) Application of Incremental Sampling Methodology consistent with the Interstate Technology and Regulatory Council's (ITRC) Incremental Sampling Methodology; or - (C) Other soil characterization methods, as approved by the Secretary. - If soil is proposed to be disposed of in accordance with § 35-806(c)(1), or § 35-806(d), soil samples collection methods must consist of either § 35-806(b)(1)(A) or § 35-806(b)(1)(B), and include the number and location of soil samples that will be analyzed using-Synthetic Precipitation Leaching Procedure (EPA Method 1312) (SPLP) to determine if there is a potential for contaminants to impact groundwater.
-The number of locations shall be based on the volume of soils planned for management and there shall be minimum one sample for every 200 tons of soil, or as approved by the Secretary.
+A person who proposes to manage development soils shall develop and submit a sampling work plan that includes the following: - (1) Soil sample collection methods shall consist of one of the following: - (A) Discrete sampling methodology in a grid pattern, which shall be appropriately scaled in order to cover the entire proposed area of excavation, and sample points shall be co-located in areas of concern;

+- (B) Application of Incremental Sampling Methodology consistent with the Interstate Technology and Regulatory Council's (ITRC) Incremental Sampling Methodology; or - (C) Other soil characterization methods, as approved by the Secretary. - (2) If soil is proposed to be disposed of in accordance with § 35-806(c)(1), or § 35-806(d)soil samples must include Synthetic Precipitation Leaching Procedure (EPA Method 1312) (SPLP) to determine if there is a potential for contaminants to impact groundwater.
 Samples for SPLP analysis shall be taken from the soils most likely to leach contaminants and from the most impacted soil locations based on laboratory analysis, field screening, and visual and olfactory evidence. - (c) Disposal of development soils.
 Upon approval by the Secretary, these soils may be disposed at: - (1) A categorical solid waste facility that is permitted to receive development soils; - (2) A solid waste facility for use as alternate daily cover; or - (3) An approved receiving site that meets the requirements of subsection (d) of this section. - (d) Receiving site. - (1) Work plan.
-Prior to receiving development soils, a work plan for sampling of the receiving site shall be submitted for approval which includes the following:

-- (A) Soil sample collection methods which shall consist of one of the following methods: - (i) Discrete sampling methodology in a grid pattern.
+Prior to receiving development soils, a work plan for sampling of the receiving site shall be submitted for approval which includes the following: - (A) Soil sample collection methods which shall consist of one of the following methods: - (i) Discrete sampling methodology in a grid pattern.
 The sampling grid shall be appropriately scaled in order to cover the entire area proposed for deposition of development soils and shall include information regarding seasonal groundwater elevations determined through subsurface characterization; or - (ii) Application of Incremental Sampling Methodology consistent with ITRC Incremental Sampling Methodology and shall include information regarding seasonal groundwater elevations determined through subsurface characterization. - (B) The address of the proposed receiving site location and the GIS coordinates of the area where the development soils are proposed to be disposed. - (2) General requirements.
-The following shall apply to management of development soils at a receiving site: - (A) A receiving site shall meet the siting requirements established in \S 35-803(c)(1)(B)(v). - (B) The receiving site shall have concentrations of arsenic, lead, and PAHs that are equal to or greater than the concentrations of the development soils proposed to be received. - (C) Receiving sites that have concentrations of hazardous materials in exceedance of residential soil standards will be required to conduct a site investigation in accordance with Subchapter 3. - (D) The receiving site has an approved institutional control plan in accordance with § 35-901 that addresses potential direct contact with development soils by the public, including appropriate capping and establishment of land use restrictions.
+The following shall apply to management of development soils at a receiving site:

+- (A) A receiving site shall meet the siting requirements established in \S 35-803(c)(1)(B)(v). - (B) The receiving site shall have concentrations of arsenic, lead, and PAHs that are equal to or greater than the concentrations of the development soils proposed to be received. - (C) Receiving sites that have concentrations of hazardous materials in exceedance of residential soil standards will be required to conduct a site investigation in accordance with Subchapter 3. - (D) The receiving site has an approved institutional control plan in accordance with § 35-901 that addresses potential direct contact with development soils by the public, including appropriate capping and establishment of land use restrictions.